 Method 1: Using command prompt

-- First of all, open the command prompt, you can open it by searching cmd in the start menu or by pressing Windows+R, then type cmd in the run dialogue box and Enter.
+- First, open the command prompt; you can open it by searching cmd in the start menu or pressing Windows+R, then type cmd in the run dialogue box and Enter.

-- Now run the following command, you can simply copy-paste the command and hit enter to run it.
+- Now run the following command; you can copy-paste the command and hit enter to run it.

 taskkill /f /im explorer.exe

-- Now, whenever you run the second command, it will restart the file explorer and everything will start working like charm as it was doing before.
+- Now, whenever you run the second command, it will restart the file explorer, and everything will start working like a charm as it was doing before.

-Note: While you terminate the file explorer, some of the shortcuts like Windows+I and Windows+R will stop working, also the taskbar, start menu, and desktop will disappear.
-But don’t worry, it will back again whenever you run the second command or whenever you restart the file explorer.
+Note: While you terminate the file explorer, some shortcuts like Windows+I and Windows+R will also stop working, and the taskbar, start menu, and desktop will disappear.
+But don’t worry; it will go back again whenever you run the second command or restart the file explorer.